tymyrddin/purple/source/docs/knowledge-transfer/dashboards.md

 # Dashboards that actually get used

 A dashboard that looks impressive in a demo but is ignored during an incident is not a dashboard; it is decor.
+The reason dashboards become decor is usually not bad design.
+It is that the dashboard was built to demonstrate capability or satisfy an audit rather than to serve the person doing the work.

+[SEM's model-drift observation](../foundations/system-effectiveness/core-triad.md) applies directly: the dashboard encodes a model of what matters; when that model is shaped by what leadership wants to see rather than what analysts need to see, the two diverge, and the analyst stops consulting it.
+The design principles below address the symptoms; the conditions question is who the dashboard is actually built for.

-Dashboards must answer three questions instantly:
+Dashboards that work answer three questions instantly:

 1. Is something wrong?
 2. Where is it happening?